Skip to main content

 Research opportunity

 No validated presence measure has been developed specifically for museum or informal learning contexts.
-This is both a limitation and an opportunity for institutions seeking research-focused funding — a strong angle for NSF AISL proposals.
+This is both a limitation and an opportunity for institutions seeking research-focused funding.
+It's a strong angle for NSF AISL proposals.

 Funding Pathways for Immersive Learning